-For over 100 years, RSNA has been synonymous with advancements in medical imaging—and 2016 saw that legacy continue.
-From QIBA profiles and patient health records to Diagnosis Live™ and research funding, RSNA is moving the specialty forward.
+For over 100 years, RSNA has been synonymous with advancements in medical imaging—and 2017 saw that legacy continue.
+From research funding and machine learning development to the application of artificial intelligence technologies and more, RSNA is moving the specialty forward.

 Since its launch in 1981, RadioGraphics has been recognized as one of the premier education journals in diagnostic radiology.
 Each bimonthly issue features up to 20 practice-focused articles addressing topics ranging from diagnostic imaging techniques, radiologic-pathologic correlation, practice policy and quality initiatives, imaging physics, informatics, lifelong learning and more.

 A special RadioGraphics monograph is published each October; the 2017 installment highlights the vast expanse of pediatric imaging and its broad impact on diagnosis and clinical care.

 Since its introduction at RSNA 2011, Diagnosis Live has enjoyed growing popularity as a highly-interactive educational platform that allows participants to engage in friendly competition, receive immediate feedback and retain more of what they learn.